GavinKenna/tullamoreqa/CONTRIBUTING.md

 **Contributing**

-Before creating a pull request, simply run the following command to verify your code changes 1) build, 2) conform to the Checkstyle standards and 3) tests (bot unit and integration) run successfully:
+Before creating a pull request, simply run the following command to verify your code changes 1) build, 2) conform to the Checkstyle standards and 3) tests (both unit and integration) run successfully:

 ```
 $ mvn checkstyle:check clean install javadoc:javadoc -Ptest